Question: What causes hard stool or constipation after c-section? What home remedies soften stool after surgery?

 3. Effect of anesthesia

 I’ve already mentioned that anesthesia is critical to make you relax and feel no pain during your surgery.
-But here’s the thing, your intestines also relax too, meaning that it will need some time for gut movement to return, resulting in constipation.
+But here’s the thing, your intestines also relax too, meaning that it will need some time for gut movement to return, resulting in constipation or “slow bowels” for a few days.

 After your surgery, you are confined to your bed for the first few hours to allow you to heal from the stress of surgery.

 Because of this inactivity, it also affects the movement of your gut.
-In fact, after your surgery, your doctor wants you to get moving around quickly.
-While this has additional clinical benefits, it also helps to boost your gut movement.
+In fact, after your surgery, your doctor wants you to get moving around quickly (with support and only as you feel safe).
+Research shows that early mobilization after cesarean helps bowel movement return, reduces constipation and reduces some other complications like blood clots.
+PMC+1

 When to worry about a hard stool or no stool after c-section